haugjo/float/float/docs/api-docs/feature_selection.efs.md

  - <b>`M`</b> (float):  Margin parameter.
  - <b>`alpha`</b> (float):  Promotion parameter.
  - <b>`beta`</b> (float):  Demotion parameter.
- - <b>`reset_after_drift`</b>:  A boolean indicating if the change detector will be reset after a drift was detected. baseline:  A string identifier of the baseline method.
+ - <b>`reset_after_drift`</b>:  A boolean indicating if the change detector will be reset after a drift was detected.
+ - <b>`baseline`</b>:  A string identifier of the baseline method.
 The baseline is the value that we substitute non-selected  features with.
-This is necessary, because most online learning models are not able to handle arbitrary  patterns of missing data. ref_sample:  A sample used to compute the baseline.
+This is necessary, because most online learning models are not able to handle arbitrary  patterns of missing data.
+ - <b>`ref_sample`</b>:  A sample used to compute the baseline.
 If the constant baseline is used, one needs to provide a single  float value.